linode/docs/docs/applications/containers/install-docker-ce/index.md

 <!-- Install Docker CE using the official Docker repositories. -->

 These steps install Docker Community Edition (CE) using the official Ubuntu repositories.
-To install on another distribution, see the official [installation page](https://docs.docker.com/install/).
+To install on another distribution, or to install on Mac or Windows, see the official [installation page](https://docs.docker.com/install/).

 1. Remove any older installations of Docker that may be on your system: